fmerinocasallo/BDcenter/README.md

 ## docker-compose approach

-Be aware that the user ```researhcer``` within you Docker container won't share the same ID as the host user!
+Be aware that the user ```researcher``` within you Docker container won't share the same ID as the host user!

 From the project folder, run the command below: